Training

 Replace the path in the following command with the correct path and run:

-Open http://localhost:6006/ in your browser to see Tensorboard.
+tensorboard --logdir=checkpoints/{your_project_name}/lightning_logs/lastestOpen http://localhost:6006/ in your browser to see Tensorboard.

 Notes

-• Training will run for a long time and you can keep it running or stop it at any time.
-Listen to the audio in Tensorboard and determine if you should keep training or stop.
+- Training will run for a long time and you can keep it running or stop it at any time.
+Listen to the audio in Tensorboard and determine if you should keep training or stop. - You can also stop training, do inference on your checkpoints, listen to the results, and determine if you should keep training or stop.

-• You can stop training anytime by pressing Ctrl + C and resuming training by running the same commands you used to start training.
+- You can stop training anytime by pressing - Ctrl + Cand resuming training by running the same commands you used to start training.

 Now you can proceed to the next stage: inference.